gabrielfalcao/lettuce/docs/reference/terrain.rst

 @after.each_app
 ^^^^^^^^^^^^^^^

-this hook is ran after lettuce run each Django_ app.
+This hook is ran after lettuce run each Django_ app.

-the decorated function takes two arguments:
+The decorated function takes two arguments:

 * the python module that corresponds to the current app.
 * a :ref:`total-result` as parameter, so that you can use the result